payini/FFmpegBlazorDemo/README.md

 Run the app, and go to `Video Watermark`.
 Provide an image, a video file, check the `Download Output File` and press the `Create Video Watermark` button.

-Now, you created added a watermark to a video.

 ![Create Video Watermark](images/f253299609b79b76cdd88f00550d0668303cea4608d309f84d104cf2d467c1d3.png)

+You just added a watermark to a video.
+Just getting better and better.

 Finally, how about concatenating two videos together?
 Let's do that now.